Panoz teases supercharged coupe

 A sneak peak into extraordinary performance and ultimate luxury all in one

-🧨Final reveal coming soon🧨
+Final reveal coming soon

 The tweet promised a full unveiling of the new coupe "soon," but based on the fender, it's likely that the final product will be some variant of the Avezzano road car, which first debuted as a GT4-class race car shortly before company founder Don Panoz passed away in 2018.